Plenituz/CSharp2Py/README.md

 }
 ```

-A folder structure will be created to emulate the namespaces:
+A folder structure will be created to emulate the namespaces
 ```
 Motio/
 ├── Meshing/